 Applesauce with Yogurt

-A delicious dessert you get with applesauce in combination with yogurt.
+You get a delicious dessert when you combine applesauce with yogurt.
 The best way to make this healthy dish is with a cup of natural yogurt, which includes many nutrients that are beneficial for your health.
-Yogurt contains, among other things, protein, calcium, and probiotics that can improve your intestinal health.
+Yogurt contains many thing including, protein, calcium, and probiotics that can improve your intestinal health.